taylor-meyer/Axiom-Loot-Sheet/README.md

 * Announce button auto-links to RaidWarning which items are up for rolls.
 * Announce to raid to begin rolling for current item.
 * Button to begin final countdown for rolls.
+* Collect rolls and display winner in GUI.

 ## Future
-* Collect rolls and display winner in GUI.
-* Check with loot sheet to determine winner.
+* Check with spreadshet to determine winner after number of items received.
 * Auto-update loot sheet.
+* Global stats for <Axiom> raiders.

 ## Contact
 lypidius@gmail.com